wakatel/dev-badge/README.md

 5. Open cmd prompt/terminal in the folder with the .py and run python main.y
 6. Go to your Discord server and run /badge
 ```
+If you don't know how to use it, LEARN CODE D*mb A*s